 Matthew 18:20 states, "For where two or three gather in my name, there am I with them."

 Welcome to this in-depth article on the topic of prayer for family.
-Spiritual Bridge aims to be the best online source for informative and engaging Christian articles, meditations, prayers, and devotionals.
-Thousands of visitors review our content each day in search of spiritual advice, tips, insight, and inspiration to help them in their walk of faith.
+Spiritual Bridge is a reliable source for informative and engaging Christian articles, meditations, prayers, and devotionals.
+Come!, review our content each day in search of spiritual advice, tips, insight, and inspiration to help them in their walk of faith.
 Parents and youths alike are encouraged to explore and share our faith-based articles as often as they like with family and friends.

 In our complex world of competing perspectives, choosing the right path and finding our way through life, we often search for guidance through the power of prayer.
-We pray for those we love, especially family members, but we do not always pray with them as much as we should, or would like to.
+We pray for those we love and "need to know", especially family members, but we do not always pray with them as much as we should, or would like to.

 Matthew 18:20 states, “For where two or three gather in my name, there am I with them.”